Leo-Fengxt/Gaia-react-traces/README.md

   --allowed-tools all
 ```

-`reasoning_gym` is installed as a normal dependency.
-Use `--rg-root /path/to/reasoning-gym` only if you want to run against a local checkout.
+`reasoning_gym` is installed as a dependency.
+Use `--rg-root /path/to/reasoning-gym` against a local checkout.

 Outputs are written to `runs/collect/<run_id>/`:
 - `traces/` (per-task JSON traces; filenames are sanitized by replacing `:` with `-`)